This is the multi-page printable view of this section. Click here to print.

 Policy templates for open source license detection

 Endor Labs provides the following policy templates for detecting open source license usage.
-See Finding Policies for details on on how to create policies from policy templates.
+See Finding Policies for details on how to create policies from policy templates.

 Policy Template Description Severity